gvwilson/thirdbit/fiction/iffy/index.md

 I's fer they bin up some kinda survey mappin'."

 "Mebbe," Honesty's First admitted.
-Casually,
-looking past Iffy rather than at her, de asked,
+Looking past Iffy rather than at her, de asked,
 "No notions?"